Thessaloniki: Jews of Thessaloniki

 World War II brought disaster for the Jewish Greeks, since in 1941 the Germans occupied Greece and began actions against the Jewish population.
 Greeks of the Resistance helped save some of the Jewish residents.
 By the 1940s, the great majority of the Jewish Greek community firmly identified as both Greek and Jewish.
 According to Misha Glenny, such Greek Jews had largely not encountered "anti-Semitism as in its North European form."

 In 1943, the Nazis began brutal actions against the historic Jewish population in Thessaloniki, forcing them into a ghetto near the railroad lines and beginning deportation to concentration and labor camps.
-They deported and exterminated approximately 94% of Thessaloniki's Jews of all ages during the Holocaust.
+They deported and exterminated approximately 94% of Thessaloniki's remaining Jews of all ages during the Holocaust.
+In addition to the extermination of the Jewish community of the city, the Nazis systematically razed Jewish monuments and history.
+Prominently, the destruction included the bulldozing of the ancient Jewish Cemetery, which at that point included around 500,000 tombs, with the marble gravestones being repurposed as building material for roads and new construction.
 The Thessaloniki Holocaust memorial in Eleftherias ("Freedom") Square was built in 1997 in memory of all the Jewish people from Thessaloniki murdered in the Holocaust.
 The site was chosen because it was the place where Jewish residents were rounded up before embarking on trains for concentration camps.
 Today, a community of around 1,200 remains in the city.
 Communities of descendants of Thessaloniki Jews – both Sephardic and Romaniote – live in other areas, mainly the United States and Israel.
 Israeli singer Yehuda Poliker recorded a song about the Jewish people of Thessaloniki, called "Wait for me, Thessaloniki".